 - Have trellises, supports or cages that exceed six feet in height and will not let them shade neighboring parcels.
 See pictured examples of approved trellises.

-- Supports for cover structures will have a maximum height of 6 feet from the pathway ground level.
-Only black bird netting may be used above the level of 48 inches from the ground.
+- Supports for cover structures will have a maximum height of 6 feet 6 inches from the pathway ground level.

 - Construct any greenhouses